tskluzac/Image_Extractors_Public/location_extraction/README.md

         any available locations directly from text found in the map.

-Note: Contact Rohan Kumar for any clarifications needed
+Note: Contact Tyler Skluzacek or Rohan Kumar for any clarifications needed